marcjmiller/dsdp-fe/README.md

 - Change directory into the frontend: `cd frontend`
 - Run `yarn install` to locally install dependencies (only needed for local testing)
 - Run `yarn build-dev-images` to build container images for developing
-- Run `yarn server` to bring up docker-compose
+- Run `yarn server` to bring up docker compose

 ## Run tests
 - If you haven't already, run `yarn build-dev-images` to build the container images (needed for e2e tests)